MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 [!INCLUDE [Feature preview](./includes/previews/preview-generic.md)]

-Using the Azure portal or newer preview REST APIs and beta SDK packages, you can attach an Azure AI multi-service multi-service resource using a managed identity and permissions.
+Using the Azure portal or newer preview REST APIs and beta SDK packages, you can attach an Azure AI multi-service resource using a managed identity and permissions.
 The advantage of this approach is that billing is keyless and has no dependency on regions.

 1. [Configure Azure AI Search to use a managed identity](search-howto-managed-identities-data-sources.md).